 In the summer, I love fresh seasonal fruit.
 There is nothing better than a bowl of fresh cherries or eating a juicy peach with the juice dribbling right down your chin.
-But that is not possible in NJ at this time of year.
-So I keep a stock of Lucky Leaf pie filling in my pantry so I can make fruit desserts all year round.
-I especially love having them for the quick and easy holiday desserts I can make.
+But sometimes I want to make quick fruit crepes with peaches when it's not peach season.

 I also love eating this pie filling with a spoon right out of the can.
 Shhhhh......it's our secret!

 I will eat any chocolate dessert that is put in front of me.
 But if I have a choice, a fruit filled dessert wins every time.
 Top it with fresh whipped cream and I am in heaven.
 That's why this tasty peach crepe recipe totally hit's the spot!

 Since this dessert involves crepes (thin pancakes), fruit and dairy, I also declare this a breakfast recipe.
 No one will judge you and your kids will love you for it.
 And I won't even tell if you add a scoop of ice cream to the crepe.
 We still have our dairy and who says ice cream is not for breakfast?

 - Egg – A room temperature egg will whisk up creamier than a cold egg.

 - Milk – I used 2% but you can use any milk here, including non-dairy milk replacements.